Success Conditioning as Policy Improvement: The Optimization Problem Solved by Imitating Success: Success Conditioning as Trust Region Optimization

 \end{proposition} This remarkable property indicates that success conditioning is always conservative --- it never moves more than it can improve --- and its failure mode arises when action-influence is very small, in which case it stays at the behavior policy and does little of consequence, just as in Example \ref{ex:bandit_failure}.

 Among these three equal quantities, \textbf{the magnitude of policy change is particularly useful as a diagnostic}.
-Policy improvement is the object of interest but is only revealed after deployment.
+Policy improvement is the object of interest, but estimating $\rho(\pi^+)-\rho(\pi_0)$ directly requires deploying $\pi^+$ to collect fresh rollouts \emph{and} labeling their outcomes, which may be expensive.
 Action-influence determines the achievable magnitude of improvement but depends on value functions that success conditioning avoids estimating.
-By contrast, the $\chi^2$ divergence between $\pi_+$ and $\pi_0$ is directly observable during training.
-Proposition~\ref{prop:weighted_action_influenc} links these quantities exactly, making policy movement an advance diagnostic of both improvement and action-influence.
+By contrast, the $\chi^2$ divergence between $\pi_+$ and $\pi_0$ is computable from the two policies alone, with no new rollouts and no new reward labels: it requires only querying both models at states visited along the already-labeled successful trajectories used for training.
+(See~\ref{sec:estimating_chi2}) Proposition~\ref{prop:weighted_action_influenc} links these quantities exactly, making policy movement an ex ante diagnostic of both improvement and action-influence.